-- Net assets include all assets of GovGuam, except for fiduciary funds held for the benefit of others.
-It is measured as the difference between total assets, including capital assets, and total liabilities, including long-term debt. - For the year ended September 30, 2009, the total net assets (deficit) increased by (\$140.1) million or (825.9%) from the prior year restated amount, indicative of expenses incurred for the year exceeding revenues earned for the year.
-The beginning deficit amount was restated due to a change in the application of accounting for pension plans.
-This restatement reduced the beginning of the year deficit to approximately (\$17) million.
+Net assets include all assets of GovGuam, except for fiduciary funds held for the benefit of others.
+It is measured as the difference between total assets, including capital assets, and total liabilities, including long-term debt.

+For the year ended September 30, 2010, the total net assets (deficit) increased by (\$77.7) million or (49.5%) from the prior year amount, indicative of expenses incurred for the year exceeding revenues earned for the year.
+The primary cause of the increase in the net asset deficit is a deficiency in actual revenues earned vs. the budgetary revenue estimate.
+This shortfall approximated \$34 million.